• home

 • Migdol Tower: a rare fortified entrance structure inspired by Syrian military architecture, giving the temple a fortress-like appearance unlike most others in Egypt

-the grand First Pylon of Edfu Temple
+The grand first pylon of Edfu Temple

-10 | Edfu Temple of Horus
+10 | Edfu Temple

 • What makes it special: Egypt’s most complete and best-preserved temple complex

 Buried under desert sand until the 1860s and therefore shielded from centuries of erosion and vandalism faced by other ancient structures, Edfu Temple is one of the most complete and best-preserved temples in all of Egypt.
+Its discovery was pivotal in shaping our current understanding of how Egyptian temples were organised, how religious rituals were performed, and how worshippers interacted with these sacred spaces more than 2,000 years ago!

 Edfu Temple in Luxor, Egypt